marlonbarrios/proteus/README.md

 - **AI Pipelines**:
    - **GPT-4** speculates on the future through layered textual descriptions.
    - **DALL-E** translates these descriptions into visuals, capturing the fluidity of identity, labor, and form.

 ---

+## Roadmap
+Future enhancements for *Proteus* include:
+1. **Real-Time Interaction**:
+   - Allow users to communicate directly with time travelers in real time, exploring their thoughts and perspectives dynamically.

+2. **Lip-Sync Animation**:
+   - Implement real-time lip-sync technology to animate the travelers’ mouths based on the AI-generated responses, creating a more immersive and engaging experience.

+---